no-glue/no-glue-blog/README.md

 ##Some new features
 - Top clean - developers need to write little code on top to get things working.
-- Redirects - We can redirect to object we want to use.
-For example, by adding redirect($object='SomeObject'){return $object;} to a class we can make it produce another object.
+- Think Act for controllers - Controllers can think and act accordingly.